oiorain/hubot-gcal-meeting-reminder/README.md

 ]
 ```

+#### Auth
-We also use the [hubot-slack-google-auth](https://github.com/Skookum/hubot-slack-google-auth) to handle authentification to Google via Slack which requires a little bit of setup so be sure to add it to your hubot configuration:
+We rely the [hubot-slack-google-auth](https://github.com/Skookum/hubot-slack-google-auth) to handle authentification to Google via Slack.
+To install it:

 ```
 npm install hubot-slack-google-auth --save
 ```
+There's a couple of vars to setup on this plugin's side as explained in the 'Configuration' paragraph of their README.

 ## Notes on using Heroku to run hubot